Introduction

 Microbial Growth and the Danger Zone

 The danger zone (40 °F–135 °F) is the temperature range where most foodborne pathogens multiply most rapidly.
-So at 135 °F, the generation time for Staphylococcus aureus extends beyond 1 hour, effectively halting exponential growth.
-By maintaining sautéed mushrooms at ≥135 °F, you see to it that any contaminating bacteria cannot proliferate to dangerous levels.
+At 135 °F, the generation time for Staphylococcus aureus extends beyond 1 hour, effectively halting exponential growth.
+By maintaining sautéed mushrooms at ≥135 °F, you check that any contaminating bacteria cannot proliferate to dangerous levels.

 Maillard Reaction and Moisture Balance

 Sautéed mushrooms develop flavor through the Maillard reaction, a chemical process that occurs between amino acids and reducing sugars at temperatures above 285 °F on the surface of the mushroom pieces.
 While the interior temperature remains lower, the surface heat achieved during sautéing is critical.
 If the mushrooms are held at too high a temperature (≥165 °F), the Maillard products continue to break down, leading to bitterness and dryness.
-Conversely, holding at 140 °F–150 °F preserves the already‑formed flavor compounds while preventing further moisture loss Still holds up..
+Conversely, holding at 140 °F–150 °F preserves the already‑formed flavor compounds while preventing further moisture loss The details matter here..

 Heat Transfer in Holding Equipment